-- Uncooked Ham: The internal temperature of this ham doesn’t reach 137° F in the cooking process.
-This ham requires more preparation and cooking time than the Fully and Partially cooked ham.
+- Uncooked ham: The internal temperature of this ham doesn’t reach 137° F during the preparation process.
+Therefore, this ham requires more cooking time than the two varieties above.

 - Boiled Ham: This is a fully cooked ham, but people use boiling water for cooking the meat.

 Bone-In / Boneless